Wandering continua for rational maps: Abstract

 \section{Abstract}

-We prove that a Latt\`{e}s map admits an eventually simply-connected wandering continuum precisely when it is flexible.
-The simply-connected wandering continuum is a line segment in a bi-infinite geodesic under the flat metric.
+We prove that a Latt\`{e}s map admits an always full wandering continuum if and only if it is flexible.
+The full wandering continuum is a line segment in a bi-infinite or one-side-infinite geodesic under the flat metric.